da-luce/canvas-todoist-sync/README.md

 # About

 A simple script for adding assignments, quizzes, and discussions from [Canvas](https://www.instructure.com/canvas?domain=canvas/) to [Todoist](https://todoist.com/).
+Designed to be felxible and powerful.
 Contributions are welcome.

 # Getting started